Medical contribution by Eric A. Widra, M.D.

 Shady Grove Fertility recommends Theralogix, a line of evidence-based, independently tested and certified fertility products for men and women.
 All Theralogix products are NSF tested for content accuracy, purity, freedom from contaminants, and proper disintegration.

 Nutritional supplements can be an important complement to your fertility treatment but they do not replace fertility evaluation and care.
-You should have your fertility evaluated if you are under 35 years old and have been having unprotected intercourse without conception for 1 year, after 6 months if you are between the ages of 35-39, and after 3 months if you are 40 and over.
+You should have your fertility evaluated if you are under 35 years old and have been having unprotected intercourse without conception for 1 year, after 6 months if you are between the ages of 35-39, and more immediate evaluation and treatment are warranted if you are 40 and over.
 Women should consult their reproductive endocrinologist before beginning any vitamin regimen.

 Prepare Your Body for a Healthy Pregnancy

 The Importance of Folic Acid

 All Things Prenatal Vitamins with Dr. Anate Brauer

 To schedule a virtual consultation with an SGF physician, please call our New Patient Center at 1-888-761-1967 or submit this brief form.

 - Houghton and Vieth.
 Am J Clin Nutr.
 2006; 84(4):694-7.

 - Paffoni et al. J Clin Endocrinol Metab.
 2014; 99(11):E2372-6.